What Is Psoriatic Arthritis?

-Psoriatic arthritis is a form of inflammatory arthritis that can develop in people with psoriasis.
+Psoriatic arthritis is a chronic form of inflammatory arthritis.
+It can develop in people with psoriasis.
 Psoriasis is a skin condition that causes patches of red, scaly skin.
-Symptoms of psoriatic arthritis include joint pain and inflammation.
-There’s no cure, so treatment revolves around symptom management.
-Your doctor may prescribe a variety of remedies, including anti-inflammatories and pain medications.
-Fortunately, there are also several natural remedies and lifestyle changes that may help relieve symptoms and improve your overall quality of life.
+There’s no cure, so treating symptoms is a priority.
+Your doctor may prescribe medications to reduce inflammation and pain.
+There are also natural remedies and lifestyle changes that may help relieve symptoms and improve your overall quality of life.

 Omega-3 Fatty Acids